NCERT Solutions for Class 10 English Chapter 5 – Download Free PDF

 Among the boys, Jack Beggles won the contest for his design for an outboard motor that was on exhibition in Room Twelve.
 Among the girls, Wanda Petronski won the drawing contest by drawing hundred sketches of beautiful dresses, which were all very colourful and beautiful.
 Miss Mason mentioned that each of the paintings was capable of winning the contest individually.
 Wanda had drawn all the hundred dresses which she had claimed to have had when asked by her classmates.
 Everybody was awestruck and impressed at her talent and applauded her.

 Thinking about the Text (Page 70)

 How is Wanda seen as different by the other girls?
 How do they treat her?

-Wanda Petronski was a Polish girl who has settled with her parents in America.
+Wanda Petronski was a Polish girl who had settled with her parents in America.
 She lived in Boggins Heights where there were no proper roads.
 She came to school from a far-off place and wore the same faded blue dress every day and her feet were always covered with mud.
 Her classmates often made fun of her name as it was difficult to pronounce, and different from other American names.
-Her appearance was also not proper so all her classmates made fun of her and teased her after the school hours.
+Her appearance was also not proper so all her classmates made fun of her and teased her after school hours.
 Being repeatedly teased for her attire broke the limits of her endurance, and she claimed to have had a hundred dresses and sixty pairs of shoes in her closet.